Pinched Curvature in Heintze Groups of Carnot-type: Metrics on Heintze Groups of Carnot-type

 \section{Metrics on Heintze Groups of Carnot-type}

-It is a well known fact (a good exposition is available in \cite{anton}) that both $\R \Hyp ^n$ and $\C \Hyp ^n$ can be viewed as Heintze groups of Carnot-type obtained using a particular left-invariant metric with derived subgroup $\E^{n-1}$ and $\mathcal{H}^{n-1}$ respectively.
-To talk about quaternionic hyperbolic space and the octave hyperbolic plane, we define the more general framework that the two above examples fit in to.
+It is a well-known fact (a good exposition is available in \cite{anton}) that both $\R \Hyp ^n$ and $\C \Hyp ^n$ can be viewed as Heintze groups of Carnot-type equipped with a particular Riemannian metric.
+We use the properties that sectional curvature has in symmetric spaces to motivate the metric we will put on Heintze groups of Carnot-type.
+In particular we make the following observation, which is a classical fact about symmetric spaces.